taskworld/impure/README.md

 They are easier to reason.
 They are easier to test.

-Haskell enforces purity at type level, by clearly separating IO functions apart from pure functions.
+Haskell enforces purity __at the type level__, by clearly separating IO functions apart from pure functions.
-IO functions can call pure functions and produce side-effects, but pure functions cannot produce any side-effect.
+It’s easy for IO functions to call pure functions, but pure functions cannot easily call IO functions.
+This makes it artifically hard to produce side-effect in pure functions.

 In JavaScript,
 there is no such distinction.
 Any function may freely call any other function.
-And many times, when not used carefully, this can produce unintended side-effects.
+And many times, when function calls are not used carefully, your code may produce unintended side-effects.

-By wrapping all non-deterministic code inside a wrapper, all side-effects must be invoked through a runner.
+By wrapping all such “non-deterministic code” inside a wrapper, all side-effects must be invoked through a runner.

-If your function is not wrapped in IO, it cannot cause any side-effect to happen.
+Therefore, if your function is not wrapped in IO, it cannot cause any side-effect to happen.

 ## Example

-### An IO function [(...args) &rarr; IO]
+### An IO function 「 (...args) &rarr; IO 」

+An IO function is a function that returns an IO wrapper.
+An IO wrapper is created using `IO.create(callback)` function.
 Here, we’re wrapping `console.log()` inside an IO wrapper.

 ```js